Bellingham volunteer pilots fly rescue missions to save two dogs

 Founded in February 2008, Pilots N Paws is an online effort that enables general aviation pilots to connect with rescue volunteers to move animals – otherwise facing euthanasia or enduring abuse and other hardships – into new homes.

-The organization has more than 3,000 pilots who volunteer their time and airplanes, over 12,800 registered users, and 36,397 “likes” on Facebook, according to Kathleen Quinn, executive director of Pilots N Paws.
+The organization has more than 3,000 pilots who volunteer their time and airplanes, over 12,800 registered users, and 36,397 “likes” on Facebook, according to Kathleen Quinn, Charleston, SC, executive director of Pilots N Paws.

 It flies about 12,000 rescue animals each year, she said, noting that Pilots N Paws has volunteer pilots in 49 states.